TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/safertos.md

 ## Introduction

 The SDK will include only the safertos dpl layer.
-This needs the SafeRTOS kernal to build and use.
+This needs the SafeRTOS kernel to build and use.
-Please contact WITTENSTEIN for SafeRTOS kernal package.
+Please contact WITTENSTEIN for SafeRTOS kernel package.

 ## Extraction of safertos package